Too Many Meetings in Your Company? Here’s How To Stop That

 The meeting should only last as long as it needs to

 Sometimes a longer meeting is necessary, but the shorter, the better.
 The first hour of a meeting is usually the most productive.

 If you have scheduled a meeting and finish ahead of schedule, do not be tempted to use the remaining time to discuss another topic.
 Participants will not be prepared, and you will not necessarily have the key people, thus the meeting will become lengthy, unfocused, and unproductive.

 Also, people appreciate unexpected time gains.
 It may mean that work will not have to be taken home, and objectives can be met during the workday.
 This helps with the work/life balance.
 So rather than extend the meeting, give them the time to return to their tasks with fresh ideas.

 Decision making does not mean the majority of people simply nodding their heads in agreement.
 Use meetings to ask people for opinions and insights.
 A leader should encourage everybody to be involved in the process and offer their own solutions, plans, and decisions.

 When assigning tasks or marking a project, ask individuals for their thoughts, and listen to their opinions.

 This will make an individual feel that it was worthwhile being in the meeting and feel more optimistic whatever the outcome.

-If you enjoyed reading this article discussing the too many meetings issue, you should read these as well:
+If you enjoyed reading this article on too many meetings, you should check out this one about virtual teams.